UCLA-VAST/blaze/spark-1.5.1/docs/mllib-feature-extraction.md

 ---
 layout: global
-title: Feature Extraction and Transformation - spark.mllib
+title: Feature Extraction and Transformation - MLlib
-displayTitle: Feature Extraction and Transformation - spark.mllib
+displayTitle: <a href="mllib-guide.html">MLlib</a> - Feature Extraction and Transformation
 ---

 * Table of contents